MatteoTomasetto/deeponet/README.md

 # Deep Operator Networks

 This directory contains an implementation of *Deep Operator Networks* for [CTF-for-Science](https://github.com/CTF-for-Science).

-*Deep Operator Networks (DeepONets)* are a class of neural operator architectures designed to learn mappings between infinite-dimensional function spaces.
+*Deep Operator Networks (DeepONets)* are a class of neural operators designed to learn mappings between infinite-dimensional functional spaces.
 For a complete presentation see, for instance, [1,2].
 Specifically, DeepONets decompose an operator into two cooperating sub-networks:
 - *Branch net* that encodes input functions at a finite set of sensors,
 - *Trunk net* that encodes the coordinates at which the output function is evaluated.
-In formula, the operator $G: V \to U$ between infinite-dimensional function spaces $V$ and $U$ is approximated though the product
+In formula, the operator $G: V \to U$ between infinite-dimensional functional spaces $V$ and $U$ is approximated though the product

 $$ G(𝘷)(\xi) = 𝗯(𝘷) \cdot 𝘁(\xi) $$

-where $𝗯(𝘷)$ is the branch net output dependent on the input $𝘷$ (finite dimensional input are typically considered relying on a finite set of $n$ sensor measurements $𝘃$ of the function $𝘷$), and $𝘁(\xi)$ is the trunk net output dependent on the coordinates $\xi$.
+where $𝗯(𝘷)$ is the branch net output dependent on the input $𝘷$ (finite dimensional input are typically considered relying on a finite set of sensor measurements $𝘃$ of the function $𝘷$), and $𝘁(\xi)$ is the trunk net output dependent on the coordinates $\xi$.

 <br />
 <p align="center" width="75%">